sernik-tech/member-images/README.md

 <details>
 <summary>

-### Sneexy's Wuzetka
+### Wuzetka

 </summary>

-custom image for myself, used with my thinkpad t480. a very vanilla kinoite-ublue out of the box install because i do all customizations myself post-install. :bowtie:
+sneexy's custom image for himself, although changes are light enough that anyone else can use it. a very vanilla kinoite-ublue out of the box install because i do all customizations myself post-install. :bowtie:

 what this includes: